aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ==>Knack
 ```

-For more recommendation example queries or other gremlin reciepes see: http://tinkerpop.apache.org/docs/current/recipes/#recommendation
+For more recommendation example queries or other gremlin recipes you can also visit: http://tinkerpop.apache.org/docs/current/recipes/#recommendation

 **Drop data**